isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 #### 2. I have been approved to serve SHN at my place of residence/accommodation.
 What are the types of transport that I can take?

-For travellers approved to serve SHN at their own accommodation, a transport booking **must** be made with the transport provider Strides Pte Ltd. The following costs will apply, which will be borne by the traveller.
+**For unvaccinted travellers** approved to serve SHN at their own accommodation, a transport booking **must** be made with the transport provider Strides Pte Ltd. The following costs will apply, which will be borne by the traveller.

 <table>
   <thead>